How about getting a job in Finland?

 10 steps to working and living in Finland

 1. You can see Business Finland’s Work in Finland website for information about searching for professional opportunities in Finland.
-They also have a LinkedIn page called #FinlandWorks.
-Also, check open positions on sites such as Jobs in Finland or the European Employment Services.
+They also have a LinkedIn page for International talents.
+Also, check open positions on Work in Finland | Open jobs, or the European Employment Services.
 Finnish newspapers and their websites maintain job advertisement listings (in Finnish).

 2. Find out what permits you will need to live and work in Finland at the Finnish Immigration Service website.
 Business Finland also features a general summary of the rules for entrepreneurs and employees.